How Deductible Choices Affect Your Costs

 What deductible do most people choose?

-$100 is the most popular option, balancing meaningful premium savings with reasonable out-of-pocket costs per repair.
+$100 is the most popular option, balancing a lower overall price with reasonable out-of-pocket costs per repair.
 It works well for most drivers.

 Is per-visit or per-repair deductible better?